Subcortical ischemic depression: Diagnosis

-Distinction from Major Depressive Disorder
+Distinction from major depressive disorder

 There is inadequate evidence to support vascular depression as a distinct subtype of major depressive disorder due to mixed results.
 Specifically, it is difficult to differentiate a diagnosis of vascular depression from similar diagnoses, such as post-stroke or late-life depression.
 Some researchers suggest that vascular depression may be too restricted in its definition and proposed etiology.

 However, there is some evidence of internal validity of vascular depression which provides initial support for its classification as a unique subtype.
 The most distinctive symptoms of vascular depression compared to non-vascular depression include increased cognitive and executive impairment, proposed to be associated with cerebrovascular risk factors.
 Additionally, studies have reported that when compared to individuals with non-vascular depression, those diagnosed with vascular depression tend to be older, have a lower family history of mental illness, and have a history of hypertension.
 Individuals with vascular depression also tend to have more deficits in self-initiation and concentration, higher cardiac illness burden and cerebrovascular risk factors, cognitive impairment (as associated with the severity of white matter lesions in the brain), and increased treatment resistance.
 Those with vascular depression have also reported increased lassitude, which is described as a difficulty getting started in the morning and may be related to fatigue.

 An additional study found that individuals with vascular depression reported greater executive dysfunction and apathy compared to both nondepressed individuals with vascular disease and healthy control participants.
 This provides support that these symptoms may be a result of vascular depression specifically and not solely individuals’ vascular disease.

 Cause

 Researchers hypothesize that vascular depression disrupts processes in certain parts of the brain to put individuals at risk for developing depression.
 Two primary mechanisms have been proposed: one associates white matter lesions (attributed to cardiovascular burden) and cerebrovascular risk factors.
 These two mechanisms parallel the differences between MRI and clinically defined vascular depression, yet do not necessarily represent contradictory mechanisms.
 These brain changes are thought to be reflected in the white matter lesions identified by MRI.
 Cerebrovascular risk factors for vascular depression include high blood pressure, diabetes mellitus, hyperlipidemia, coronary heart disease, and tobacco smoking.
 However, these factors do not account for all cerebrovascular changes in individuals as genetics may play a large role as well.

 Research has found that white matter lesions are particularly important in predicting future depression.
 Increasing severity, or magnitude, of these lesions predicts an increase in depression over time (as studied in individuals who were already depressed).
 Additionally, lesions classified as ‘severe’ demonstrate the strongest association with depression.
 These white matter lesions also predict future depression risk in individuals that are not currently depressed: non-depressed participants with identified white matter lesions were eight times more likely to develop depression within the next three years compared to those without these lesions.
-Although the location of these lesions has been studied in connection to late-life depression, more research is needed to determine location’s role in the presentation of vascular depression.
+Although the location of these lesions has been studied in connection to late-life depression, more research is needed to determine location's role in the presentation of vascular depression.